ssk-d/fireflutter/README.md

   - It displays warning dialog when user submit comment button.

 - See [sample app's phone verification branch](https://github.com/thruthesky/fireflutter_sample_app/tree/phone-verification) for codes.
 Again, it is fully customizable.

+- When the app is only using mobile authentication, then the user may not have email, display name, photo url.

 # Language Settings, I18N